Vanessa Sears: Career

 Sears starred as Anaia in the Canadian premiere of the play Is God Is, which was presented by the Canadian Stage Company between May 6–22, 2022.
 She was nominated for a Dora Award for Outstanding Performance in a Leading Role.
 Later that year, she played Regan in the world premiere production of Queen Goneril by the Soulpepper Theatre Company, for which she won the Dora Award for Outstanding Performance in a Featured Role.
 Sears also played Red Queen / Ruby in a regional production of Alice in Wonderland, which earned her a Dora Award nomination for Outstanding Performance in a Leading Role.

 In 2022, Sears starred in her first Hallmark movie, 14 Love Letters.

 In 2023, Sears made her Broadway debut in New York, New York.
 She was a standby for the lead role of Francine Evans in the musical, which played at the St. James Theatre between March 24, 2023, and July 30, 2023.

 In 2024, Sears returned to Stratford Festival where she will star as Juliet in a production of Romeo and Juliet.
 Following this, Sears starred as the Witch in a pantomime production of The Wizard of Oz, presented by Ross Petty Productions and the Canadian Stage Company.
 It played at the Winter Garden Theatre between December 6, 2024, and January 5, 2025.

+Sears is currently starring as Juliet in the original Canadian production of & Juliet.
+The musical began performances at the Royal Alexandra Theatre on December 3, 2025.